Supernova1114/Osu-Beatmap-Downloader/README.md

 1. Correct your credentials in-app.
 2. Go to Osu! website: https://osu.ppy.sh/
 3. Log out.
-4. Solve Captcha and login.
+4. Solve Captcha and log in.
 5. Restart app.

 #### OR